dragonflyoss/d7y.io/docs/operations/integrations/container-runtime/cri-o.md

 Create helm charts configuration file `values.yaml`, configuration content is as follows:

-- Notice: To support preheating for harbor with self-signed certificates, you need to set `manager.config.job.preheat.tls.caCert` to the harbor self-signed certificate address.
+- Notice: To support preheating for harbor with self-signed certificates, you need to change the `manager.config.job.preheat.tls` configuration, `manager.config.job.preheat.tls.caCert` is a harbor self-signed certificate configuration file.
   If you want to bypass TLS verification, please set `manager.config.job.preheat.tls.insecureSkipVerify` to `true`.

-- Notice: `client.config.proxy.registryMirror.addr` is the harbor service address and configure self-signed certificate in `client.config.proxy.registryMirror.addr`.
+- Notice: `client.config.proxy.registryMirror.addr` is the harbor service address and configure self-signed certificate in `client.config.proxy.registryMirror.certs`.

 - Notice: To set the CRI-O container registry to harbor, you need to change the `client.dfinit.config.containerRuntime.crio.registries` configuration,